-Gemfibrozil is a member of the fibrate group of medications, which typically are prescribed to control cholesterol levels.
-But now gemfibrozil is being investigated as a possible treatment for Alzheimer’s disease.
-Researchers at the University of Kentucky are interested in gemfibrozil because it affects the production of two molecules that may play a role in Alzheimer’s: miRNA 107 and β-secretase (BACE).
+Gemfibrozil is a medication typically prescribed to control cholesterol levels.
+It is also being investigated as a possible treatment for Alzheimer’s disease.
+Researchers at the University of Kentucky are interested in gemfibrozil because it affects the production of two molecules that might play a role in Alzheimer’s disease: miRNA 107 and β-secretase (BACE).

 How gemfibrozil works

-The exact cause of Alzheimer’s disease is unknown, but the disease leads to loss of connections between brain cells, called neurons, and death of these cells.
-One characteristic of the disease is the abnormal accumulation of two proteins: tau and beta-amyloid.
-These proteins can form clumps called “plaques” and “tangles” that are thought to damage neurons.
+The exact cause of Alzheimer’s disease is unknown, but the disease leads to loss of connections between nerve cells and their death.
+One characteristic of the disease is the abnormal accumulation of two proteins, tau and beta-amyloid, in the brain These proteins can form clumps called “plaques” and “tangles” that are thought to damage nerve cells.

-One particular type of microRNA called miRNA 107, appears to reduce the production of the enzyme BACE.
-BACE is involved in the production of beta-amyloid.
+MicroRNAs are small fragments of genetic material that are involved in regulating gene function.
+One particular type of microRNA, called miRNA 107, appears to reduce the production of an enzyme called BACE.
+This enzyme is involved in the production of beta-amyloid.
 Researchers have found that the amount of miRNA 107 in the brain decreases as the disease progresses.
-This may lead to an increase in the amount BACE and ultimately cell-damaging beta-amyloid plaques.
+This may lead to an increase in the amount of BACE and, ultimately, the amount of beta-amyloid plaques.

-Some studies have shown that treatment with fibrate medications like gemfibrozil reduces the risk of Alzheimer’s by 50 percent.
+Some studies have shown that treatment with fibrate medications such as gemfibrozil reduces the risk of Alzheimer’s disease by 50 percent.
 Gemfibrozil has been shown to increase levels of miRNA 107.
 Researchers hope that treatment with gemfibrozil will increase the production of miRNA 107, reducing the production of BACE and ultimately beta-amyloid plaques.

 Gemfibrozil in clinical trials

-There is a second, early Phase 1 trial (NCT02045056) in progress to evaluate the safety and effectiveness of gemfibrozil in increasing miRNA 107 levels to prevent Alzheimer’s.
+There is a second, early Phase 1 trial (NCT02045056) in progress to evaluate the safety and effectiveness of gemfibrozil in increasing miRNA 107 levels to prevent Alzheimer’s disease.
 This trial includes participants with either no cognitive impairment or only mild impairment.
-The trial is no longer recruiting and is expected to be completed in December 2018.
+The trial is still active but no longer recruiting participants.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.